graalvm/vscode-extensions/graalvm/README.md

 Example app listening on port 3000!
 ```

-Note: GraalVM's Language Server Protocol itself does not provide the static data usually gathered by parsing the application sources (as these data are sometimes fuzzy in the case of dynamic languages).
+> Important: GraalVM's Language Server Protocol itself does not provide the static data usually gathered by parsing the application sources (as these data are sometimes fuzzy in the case of dynamic languages).
 Instead, it was designed to provide the accurate dynamic data gathered from the application runtime.

 ![Image Language Server Completion](images/lsp-dynamic-completion.png)